HKUCITE/lds-external-ai-agent/docs/action-types/guided-actions.md

 - show_pattern – Display one or more patterns for review.
 - show_suggestion – Display one or more suggestions for review.
-- redirect_user – Guide user to perform one or more actions.
+- guide_user – Guide user to perform one or more actions.
 - insert_chat_template – Pre-fill the chat input.
-- show_choices – Display selectable options.
+- show_choice – Display selectable options.